 |505||HTTP Version Not Supported||The server does not support the "http protocol" version.|

-There are following methods which can be used to set HTTP Status Code in your servlet program.
-These method are available with HttpServletResponse object.
+Following methods can be used to set the HTTP Status Code in your servlet program.
+These methods are available with the HttpServletResponse object.

 public void setStatus ( int statusCode )